Caption Injection for Optimization in Generative Search Engine: Related Work

 \subsection{Text-based Generative Search Engine Optimization}

-SEO techniques have matured over years of development \cite{Roumeliotis2022AnEffectiveSEO,YALCIN2010Whatissearchengine,ALMUKHTAR2021SEARCHENGINEOPTIMIZATION}.
-Traditional SEO methods typically influence the ranking mechanisms of retrieval systems by leveraging multiple webpage-level features, such as keywords \cite{Kanara2024PythonDrivenKeywordAnalysis,vadlapati2024autotrendykeywords}, webpage structure \cite{Chodak2024LargeLanguageModelsforSearch,Shaffi2022SearchEngineOptimizationbyusing}, and ranking strategies \cite{srinivas2025apagerankbased,Bardas2025AutomaticDocumentEditing}.
-However, when LLMs are incorporated into GSEs as response generation components, they exhibit implicit content preferences due to their probabilistic generation mechanisms.
-In this setting, retrieval results are influenced more by latent semantic priors than by explicit ranking functions.
-As a result, SEO methods based on explicit signals, such as keywords, are less effective at influencing the visibility of content sources, thereby limiting their applicability in generative retrieval environments.
-In essence, optimization in generative search has shifted from explicit signal control to implicit semantic alignment.
-To address this challenge, researchers have proposed the research direction of G-SEO \cite{Aggarwal2024geo}, which aims to improve content source visibility in generative retrieval scenarios.
-Existing G-SEO methods primarily focus on semantic interventions at the textual level and can be broadly grouped into two categories.
-The first category comprises content rewriting-based optimization methods, exemplified by GEO \cite{Aggarwal2024geo}.
-These approaches reconstruct the textual semantics of content source to better align with the generative mechanisms of LLMs.
-Techniques include fine-tuning pre-trained models \cite{lüttgenau2025BeyondSEO}, designing multi-agent collaboration frameworks \cite{chen2025beyondkeywordsdrivinggenerativesearch}, and constructing role-based intent analysis prompts \cite{chen2025roleaugmentedintentdrivengenerativesearch}.
-The second category focuses on prompt injection-based optimization methods, which guide LLM generation by inserting carefully designed semantic or sequential textual prompts \cite{kumar2024manipulatinglargelanguagemodels,pfrommer2024RankingManipulation,nestaas2024adversarialsearchengineoptimization}.
-These studies demonstrate that even minor prompt variations can substantially affect the exposure of content sources in generative responses.
-Despite these advances, most G-SEO methods remain largely confined to the textual modality.
-They rely exclusively on textual features for optimization while largely overlooking the rich semantic information present in other modalities, such as visual or auditory data.
-This limitation significantly constrains optimization effectiveness in MRAG scenarios.
-To address this gap, we propose Caption Injection, an innovative multimodal G-SEO approach that injects image semantics into textual content to facilitate cross-modal optimization, thereby effectively enhancing the subjective visibility of content sources within generative search environments.
+SEO techniques have become relatively mature \cite{Roumeliotis2022AnEffectiveSEO,YALCIN2010Whatissearchengine,ALMUKHTAR2021SEARCHENGINEOPTIMIZATION}, typically influencing search result rankings through multiple factors, including keywords \cite{Kanara2024PythonDrivenKeywordAnalysis,vadlapati2024autotrendykeywords}, webpage structure \cite{Chodak2024LargeLanguageModelsforSearch,Shaffi2022SearchEngineOptimizationbyusing}, and ranking strategies \cite{Bardas2025AutomaticDocumentEditing}.
+However, when LLM is used as the response generation component in GSE, its probabilistic generation mechanism introduces implicit semantic biases, causing search results to be influenced by the model’s semantic priors.
+This weakens the effectiveness of traditional SEO methods based on explicit signals, shifting the optimization problem in generative search from explicit signal control to implicit semantic alignment.
+To address this challenge, G-SEO \cite{Aggarwal2024geo} has been proposed to enhance the visibility of content sources in generative search environments.
+Existing methods primarily focus on semantic interventions at the text level and can be categorized into two types: content rewriting-based optimization and prompt injection-based optimization.
+The former, represented by GEO \cite{Aggarwal2024geo}, reconstructs textual semantics to improve alignment with generative mechanisms through approaches such as fine-tuning pretrained models \cite{lüttgenau2025BeyondSEO}, and constructing multi-role intent-aware prompts (Role-Augmented Intent-Driven Generative Search Engine Optimization).
+The latter guides LLM generation by injecting carefully designed prompts \cite{kumar2024manipulatinglargelanguagemodels,pfrommer2024RankingManipulation,nestaas2024adversarialsearchengineoptimization}, with studies showing that even minor prompt modifications can significantly influence the exposure of content sources in generated responses.